mattiaerli97/stringjs/README.md

-# StringJs
+# stringjs

-StringJs is a library that introduces useful and easy functions to manipulate strings in JavaScript
+<b>stringjs</b> is a library that introduces useful and easy functions to manipulate strings in JavaScript

 &nbsp;